All Episodes

 Right.

-So here we have a really good post by Frank McCormick who says the timeline if a cop had shot the Carlos Brown Jr. before he had boarded the subway with a knife.
+So here we have a really good post by Frank McCormick who says the timeline, if a cop had shot the Carlos Brown Jr. before he had boarded the subway with a knife.

-And I will say that the reaction of the mainstream establishment, the left-wing media, left wing politicians, the way they have reacted here is absolutely appalling.
+And I will say that the reaction of the mainstream establishment, the left-wing media, left-wing politicians, the way they have reacted here is absolutely appalling.

 Yep.

-Yeah, widespread looting, economic fraud by some of the people who also were involved there.
+Widespread looting, economic fraud by some of the people who also were involved there.

-It wasn't Dork where I was there.
+It was in New York where I was there.

 Yeah, we had the police kneeling to the protesters during the COVID lockdowns.

-Yeah, so like if you'd gone out, you've got absolutely bodied by the cops, but the cops are there bending the knee to the BLM protesters.
+So if you'd gone out, you've got absolutely bodied by the cops, but the cops are there bending the knee to the BLM protesters.

-And two more things calls to defund the police, and also the poisoning of relations among citizens by constantly making it all about race, by constantly saying, if you don't agree with this agenda, you're a racist.
+And two more things, calls to defund the police and also the poisoning of relations among citizens by constantly making it all about race.

-And I will say this defunding the police would not help her.
+Defunding the police would not help her.

-And it wasn't just that he was like stealing sweets from the shop or something, a lot of these were violent assaults or um robberies with a weapon and things like this.
+A lot of these were violent assaults or robberies with a weapon and things like this.

-So obviously a dangerous career criminal just on the streets though.
+So obviously a dangerous career criminal.

-Uh we're not talking about parking tickets here, we're talking about violent offences.
+We're not talking about parking tickets here.

 Exactly.